kaladin9017/Shiny-Blog/hugo/content/blog/menus.md

 Use the `[author.social]` variables in the site's configuration for adding your social profiles.

 You only have to add your usernames.
-Minimo will take care of the rest.